Chyll433/Bellabeat/README.md

 ```
 ![image](https://github.com/user-attachments/assets/234848f9-0790-4baf-b242-f0593b0096cf)

-From the table, we can see that the mean total steps each day is 7638, which is lower than the World Health Organisation (WHO) recommended 10,000 steps per day
+From the table, we can see that the mean total steps each day is 7638, which is lower than the World Health Organisation (WHO) recommended 10,000 steps per day.
+It also observed that the average calories lost per day were 2304.
+The average sedentary minutes spent per day was 991.2mins which is around 16.52h, this exceeds the recommended sedentary time which is around 8h per day.

-2. Total minutes asleep against the total time in bed
+2. the total sleep records, total minutes asleep and total time in bed in sleep_day

 ```
 sleep_day %>%